The Network Authorization Fee is an assessment charge that applies to all Discover authorization transactions.

-The Discover Network Authorization Fee may or may not be charged or listed on your statements.
+Your processor may or may not list the fee on your statements.
 If you’re on an interchange plus or tiered pricing model, you’ll be able to see the fee if charged and listed.
 On a flat rate processing statement, you will not see assessments broken out.

 The Network Authorization Fee will be located with other fees.
-In the snippet example below, both the Data Usage Fee and Network Authorization Fee are charged.
+In the snippet example below, the processor charged both the Data Usage Fee and Network Authorization Fee.

-While the Network Authorization Fee could be charged on a statement where the Data Usage Fee is not charged, it’s somewhat more common to see it the other way.
+While a processor could charge the Network Authorization Fee and not the Data Usage Fee, it’s somewhat more common to see it the other way.
 Meaning, a business may see the Data Usage Fee and not the Network Authorization Fee.
-In the statement below, we see the Data Usage Fee listed, but not the Network Authorization Fee.
+In the statement below, the processor listd the Data Usage Fee, but not the Network Authorization Fee.